zeal18/transform/docs/source/transformers/java-beans.rst

     .enableBeanSetters
     .transform

-Chimney generates code equivalent to:
+The Transform generates code equivalent to:

 .. code-block:: scala